 - 7. The approved building plans shall meet all applicable fire codes, including fire suppression infrastructure requirements deemed necessary for the project by the Building Inspection Division.
 Sign-off on the Occupancy Permit by the Building Division shall satisfy this requirement. - 8.
 The Humboldt County Department of Environmental Health (DEH) has on file an incomplete septic system permit application.
 The applicant must complete the septic system permit application associated with a building permit referral.
 Applicant must complete the septic system permit application and install an approved system within three (3) months of project approval. - 9.
 Within thirty (30) days of project approval, the applicant shall revise the site plan to clearly show the total nursery area onsite used for propagation will not exceed the standard 10% threshold recommended by Humboldt County.
 To comply with the 10% threshold, the applicant shall be limited to 2,465 SF of nursery/propagation area in total. - 10.
 The applicant shall install a water monitoring device on the water source (permitted groundwater well) and each water storage tank.
 Water monitoring information shall be reported to the Humboldt County Department of Planning and Building as part of the annual inspection. - 11.
-To ensure that no water is drawn from Well WCR2018-010387, as identified in the report prepared by David N. Lindberg, CEG (May 3, 2022), the applicant shall cap this well within three (3) weeks of project approval. - 12.
 The applicant shall comply with the recommendations, corrective actions, and timelines outlined in the Water Resources Protection Plan (WRPP). - a.
 Install four (4) rocked rolling dips on a road segment experiencing surface rilling. - b.
-Install rock armoring to fortify two (2) existing culverts. - 13.
+Install rock armoring to fortify two (2) existing culverts. - 12.
 The applicant shall comply with monitoring and reporting measures outlined in the WRPP. - a.
 The site shall be inspected and monitoring reports prepared for any of the following activities: - i.
 Before and after any alteration or upgrade to a given stream crossing, road segment, or other controllable sediment discharge site. - ii.
 Prior to the start of the water year (October 15) to evaluate site preparedness for storm events and associated storm water runoff. - iii.
 Site inspection no later than December 15 of each year. - iv.
 Following any rainfall event with an intensity of three (3) inches of precipitation within any 24-hour period. - b.
-Annual reporting shall be submitted to the North Coast Regional Water Quality Control Board (NCRWQCB) by March 31 of each year. - 14.
+Annual reporting shall be submitted to the North Coast Regional Water Quality Control Board (NCRWQCB) by March 31 of each year. - 13.
 The applicant shall comply with the recommendations, corrective actions, and timelines outlined in the Lake and Streambed Alteration Agreement (LSAA Notification No. 1600-2017-0147-R1). - a.
-Armor the inlet/outlet and banks at Crossing 1 to minimize erosion. - 15.
+Armor the inlet/outlet and banks at Crossing 1 to minimize erosion. - 14.
 As specified by the LSAA, the applicant shall complete land survey validation to determine the remediation party responsible for the onstream pond on or adjacent to the project area.
-The applicant shall submit appropriate land survey validation to Humboldt County within two (2) months of project approval documenting ownership of the pond.
+The applicant shall submit appropriate land survey validation to Humboldt County within two (2)

+months of project approval documenting ownership of the pond.
 If the pond is not under the ownership of the property owner or applicant associated with this project, no further action is required.
 If the pond is under the ownership of the property owner or applicant associated with this project, the applicant shall coordinate with CDFW to determine appropriate actions to remediate the pond.